mesalamat/Ticketmaster-DiscoveryAPI-JavaSDK/README.md

 The Layout of all Requests is basically the same.
 Some simply have more Parameters than others.
 All Parameters for each Requests can be found here: [Ticketmaster API Documentation
 ](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/#overview)

-To create a new Request, you have to create a new Instance of it via the Constructor
+To create a new Request, you have to create a new Instance of the target Request via the Constructor

 Event Search Request Generic Example:
 ```java